szageda/keeb-utils/README.md

 # 4. Supported Platforms and Software

-I primarily develop Keeb Utils for GNU/Linux and Windows operating systems, as these are the platforms I use daily – Linux on my personal devices and Windows on my work computer.
+I primarily develop Keeb Utils for GNU/Linux and Windows operating systems, as these are the platforms I use daily—Linux on my personal devices and Windows on my work computer.
 Additionally, I must consider that I'm restricted from installing arbitrary software on my work machine; a business justification is typically required for any installation intended for personal use.
 Therefore, I tend to focus on open-source and portable software.

 > [!WARNING]
 > I do not supply the installers or any binary files associated with the Keeb Utils configuration files found in this repository.
 It is your responsibility to obtain the necessary software binaries.